G4Q95/AutoShortsWebApp/progress.md

      - Scene addition
      - Scene reordering
      - Scene deletion
+     - Existing project functionality
    - ✅ Tests implemented with resilient selectors and fallback approaches
    - ✅ Detailed logging and screenshots for better debugging
+   - ✅ All tests passing successfully (6/6)
+   - ✅ Proper integration with browser tools server

 ## Timeline Status

 We are in Phase 2 of the project, focused on connecting the frontend workspace to backend processing.
-We have completed approximately 70% of this phase:
+We have completed approximately 75% of this phase:

 - ✅ Content extraction from Reddit is fully functional
 - ✅ Project workspace UI is complete with scene organization
 - ✅ MongoDB integration for project persistence is working
-- ✅ Comprehensive E2E tests for core functionality are implemented
+- ✅ Comprehensive E2E tests for core functionality are implemented and passing
+- ✅ Server infrastructure is stable and reliable
 - 🔄 Video processing pipeline is partially implemented (40%)
 - 🔄 Advanced UI features for content editing are in early stages